 If your organization uses Google Slides and you have to deliver your presentation on Google Meet, you can use the Google Slides Presenter View to see your speaking notes while the meeting attendees only see your slides.
 If you use PowerPoint, this may be an option you can use to see your notes and slides on a single screen because Google Slides can open PowerPoint files.
+(If you use PowerPoint, this article lists other options for presenting your slides in a Google Meet meeting.)

 Setup in Google Slides